AnyLog-co/documentation/adding data.md

 </pre>

-## Data transfer using a Publisher Nodes
+## Data transfer using a Publisher Node

- 1) Install the AnyLog software on the node that receives the data.
- 2) Configure the AnyLog agent as a Publisher Node.
+ 1) Configure an AnyLog Node as a Publisher Node.
- 3) Configure the node to include the policies to determine the Operators that would service the data.
+ 2) Configure the node to include the policies to determine the Operators that would service the data.
- 4) Configure a ***watch directory***.
+ 3) Configure a ***watch directory***.

- The configured AnyLog node processes data placed on the watch directory whenever new data is added to the directory.
+ The configured AnyLog Publisher Node processes data placed on the watch directory whenever new data is added to the directory.
- Therefore, when data is added to the watch directory, the Publisher node connects with the Operators that will host the data and delivers the new data to the Operators.
+ When data is added to the watch directory, the Publisher Node transfers the data to the Operators that are configured to host the data.